BuongiornoTexas/rsrtools/README.rst

    so if you aren't interested in the specific functionality my approach provides, I'd go with their tool, which is available from: http://customsforge.com/.

-2. rs-manager (https://github.com/sandiz/rs-manager) is GUI application that can create set lists manually or from procedural filtering similar to rsrtools.
+2. rs-manager (https://github.com/sandiz/rs-manager) is a GUI application that can create set lists manually or from procedural filtering similar to rsrtools.
 It is a much friendlier way to generate song/set lists than rsrtools.
 The rs-manager set lists are for reference only (i.e. rs-manager does not support loading set